dglinder/ISOwithKS/README.md

 Execute the '''make_iso.sh''' script, then answer the questions.
  * The script must run as root, enter your password for sudo if prompted.
- * Which ISO?
-Choose (copy-and-paste) the entire ISO name presented.
+ * Choose the full name of the ISO to start with, then enter the entire ISO name presented.

 The script will execute on any errors, so a successfull run should end with something like this: